Setting up Apache and Lucee on Ubuntu Server

 sudo apt install axel apache2

-Once apache is installed, you should be able to open a browser and go to http://
+Once apache is installed, you should be able to open a browser and go to http://[server ip address] and see the default apache2 page.

 Next, you will need to download the Lucee linux installer, set the appropriate permissions and run it to start the installation.